Heidi (1968 film): Differences from the novel

 The film altered the plot of the novel considerably, primarily by redefining the relationships of characters to one another.
 Heidi, instead of being the orphan of Grandfather's late son, becomes the orphan of the Grandfather's late daughter and her late husband; Dete becomes Heidi's aunt as the living but estranged daughter of the Grandfather.
 In addition, Heidi is further recast as Herr Sesemann's niece because of his late brother's marriage to Grandfather's late daughter.
-As Sesemann's niece, Heidi becomes cousin rather than simply companion to Clara, who early in the film is negatively portrayed as a hateful and spoiled child.
-By casting Simmons as Fräulein Rottenmeier, governess for both Heidi and Clara, the film remakes Rottenmeier as an extremely sympathetic character; she becomes almost a surrogate mother to Heidi.
+As Sesemann's niece, Heidi becomes cousin rather than simply companion to Klara, who early in the film is negatively portrayed as a hateful and spoiled child.
+By casting Simmons as Fräulein Rottenmeier, governess for both Heidi and Klara, the film remakes Rottenmeier as an extremely sympathetic character; she becomes almost a surrogate mother to Heidi.
 This drastic character transformation removes the antagonism between the two, thus removing the tension which dominates and enlivens the novel.
-So changed is Rottenmeier's personality that she falls in love with Sesemann, and he with her, a situation impossible in the novel.
+Rottenmeier's personality is changed and she falls in love with Sesemann, and he with her, a situation not included in the novel.

 The film also added a subplot in which Heidi's grandfather, a church organist in this version, has long been unable to play because of a family tragedy, which is shown to be his daughter's marriage to Sesemann's brother and her subsequent death.
-At the very end of the film, he regains his confidence, mounts the steps to the organ, and begins to play.
+At the end of the film, he regains his confidence, mounts the steps to the organ, and begins to play.

-Another difference between the book and the film occurs during Clara's attempts at walking after Sesemann has accepted the Grandfather's invitation for Clara to visit Heidi in his home.
+Another difference between the book and the film occurs during Klara's attempts at walking after Sesemann has accepted the Grandfather's invitation for Klara to visit Heidi in his home.
 In the novel, Sesemann's kindly and strong-willed mother teaches Heidi to read and to pray; she visits the girls on the Alp.
 Her character is cut completely from the film.
-In the novel, Peter becomes jealous of Heidi's attentions to Clara and deliberately destroys Clara's wheelchair so that the crippled girl will have to return home; the chain of events resulting from that destruction ends in Clara's taking her first successful steps on the Alp while leaning on Peter and Heidi.
-In the film, Fräulein Rottenmeier and Herr Sesemann visit the girls, and Grandfather deliberately leaves Clara alone on the mountains, knowing that she actually can walk but has been afraid to try.
-Clara struggles to get out of her wheelchair, knocking it over and falling down in the process.
+In the novel, Peter becomes jealous of Heidi's attentions to Klara and deliberately destroys Klara's wheelchair so that the crippled girl will have to return home; the chain of events resulting from that destruction ends in Klara's taking her first successful steps on the Alp while leaning on Peter and Heidi.
+In the film, Fräulein Rottenmeier and Herr Sesemann visit the girls, and Grandfather deliberately leaves Klara alone on the mountains, knowing that she actually can walk but has been afraid to try.
+Klara struggles to get out of her wheelchair, knocking it over and falling down in the process.
 As she tries to get up, she sees her father, Herr Sesemann, looking at her encouragingly, and haltingly walks towards him.
 The film ends with a significant glance between Fraulein Rottenmeier and Herr Sesemann, a glance which promises a future for them together.